bolliebrain/pearceys-picnics/README.md

 - C. As a Returning Visitor, I want to be able to contact the organisation, ask any questions - or give feedback.

 Frequent User Goals
-- As a Frequent User, I want to be able to sign-up easily for offers available and be kept up to date.
+- A. As a Frequent User, I want to be able to sign-up easily for offers available and be kept up to date.

 ## Features